 You can request a penalty on a self insured claim by writing to the Self Insured Section of the Department of Labor and Industries.
 The director of L&I is required to issue an order within 30 days of your request.

 Contact your claims manager to advise that your time loss rate is not correct.
 If an order has been issued setting your time loss rate, you must properly submit a timely WRITTEN protest or appeal that order.
 Do not hesitate.
 Time is of the essence.
 See How to Disagree with an L&I Decision.
 Provide the claims manager with your pay information if your employer is not responding to requests for wage information.

-Time loss paid while the claim is under investigation is different in character then time loss.
-It is called provisional time loss.
+Time loss paid while the claim is under investigation is provisional time loss.
+It is different in character then time loss.
 Provisional time loss comes with strings attached.
 If your L&I claim is later denied with a final order you must pay back all the provisional time loss you received.
 L&I does not always initiate provisional time loss while they are waiting to make a decision on allowing or denying your claim.
 They do have to pay it, so if you deserve it and want it, then request that L&I pay provisional time loss.

 What does the law say about time loss?